 A Couple Years into Karma Inc Apparel - Brent's Story

-I had the chance to meet Hugo Ferreira and the band Tantric and we received a lot of support from drummer Kevin Figueiredo who wore the first version of our Bleeding Heart "Love” design.
-I was introduced to someone who would soon change my life forever and become a good friend of mine.
+One evening in late 2010; had the chance to meet Hugo Ferreira and the band Tantric, receiving alot of support that evening from then drummer Kevin Figueiredo, who wore the first version of our Bleeding Heart "Love” design.
+And I was introduced to someone who would soon change my life forever, and become a good friend of mine.

-When I met Brent through the band he needed a Kidney and still is to this day.
-Hugo had asked Karma Inc Apparel if we could come up with a T-shirt design for the band that we could sell to raise money.
-The money would be used to help Brent get to his appointments.
+When I met Brent through the band that night; he needed a Kidney .
+Hugo had asked me if we could come up with a T-shirt design for the band that we could sell to raise money to help Brent get to his appointments.
 The amount of time and resources spent traveling back and forth to appointments and dialysis to be able to be on the list for a Kidney Transplant is astounding.

 "Sadly, we were not able to raise nearly enough money with that design, not everything catches or has the cool factor that makes it desirable."

 It's a sad realization when you become aware that most of us fall into a routine of getting so wrapped up in the little things that we don't see the bigger picture, or what someone else is going thru.
-Someone didn't go through a yellow light and made you late for work and your day is ruined.
+Someone didn't go through a yellow light and made you late for work, and your day is ruined.
 I know there is no way to get my day back on track if I forgot to pick up my specific coffee creamer.
 It's the little things.
 You know, that distract us from our path or mission.

-Then, for the first time in my life, I saw up close what someone who needs a Kidney transplant goes through daily.
+During that time, I saw up close what someone who needs a Kidney transplant goes through daily.
 Vacation?
 What's a vacation?
 You must make it to Dialysis 3 times a week.
 I also saw that in between dialysis, Brent fought complications from infections, problems with dialysis ports, and near total renal shutdown.
 My coffee creamer didn't seem as important anymore.
 Seeing this happening right in front of me made me realize that all the small things I complained about amounted to nothing.
-How many people battle this disease, and they wait and fight and wait and fight until it's their turn for their Kidney transplant if it is ever their turn.
+How many people battle this disease, and they wait and fight and wait and fight until it's their turn for their Kidney transplant- if it is ever their turn.

-Sadly, we were not able to raise nearly enough money with that design, not everything catches or has the cool factor that makes it desirable.
-I didn’t give up on the mission to make something that represented good things and make it cool.
 So, I pressed on with a plan to continue to help Brent,and to make Karma Inc Apparel a nationally known Clothing Brand.
-I had a vision of a local storefront to showcase my volunteer helpers and my artwork.
-I wanted to make sure we had a stage for local music acts to have a venue to play so we could support local art in all its forms.
-Giving back and finding a way to help Brent get his transplant so he could live the life he deserved to.
+I had a vision of a local storefront to showcase my Brand, as well as work from local artists.
+I wanted to make sure we had a stage for local music acts to have a venue to play new music,and so my store would be something one of a kind.
+Giving back, and finding a way to help Brent get his transplant so he could live the life he deserved to.

 "As soon as I had the opportunity, I had myself tested to see if I was a match for Brent, but it was not meant to be.
 Then Brent took another blow due to unforeseen medical issues and was held out of any programs at that time.
 I had wanted so badly to be able to help."

 We secured the perfect location in Bay City, MI and once we opened the store, I started partnering with a different charity quarterly.
-Realizing how many organizations that are out there trying so hard to help people, we quickly vowed to help a different organization every month and we still do to this day.
+Realizing how many organizations that are out there trying so hard to help people, we quickly vowed to help a different organization every month .
 We focused on issues that were important and relevant to the message Karma Inc Apparel was destined to spread and nothing has changed.
 Below I appear for the 1st time on TV!

 A Friend Opened My Eyes and Destiny Took Over From There